Search This Blog

 In her thoughts Demelza is quickly able to rule out some potential reasons.
 For example it is often thought that Demelza caved in to Hugh Armitage simply because he flattered her with his compliments and poetic professions of love.
 However Demelza thinks that she could not even 'pretend to herself that she had been swept away' by Hugh's romantic approach.
 Though it had of course been nice to have been adorned with compliments, by contrast, unlike Elizabeth's character who Graham told us thought admiration was 'her due' and found it hard to be without this, Demelza '..was altogether of the wrong temperament to be much affected by it.'
 Hugh's seduction of Demelza will be explored in a separate blog but it is the case that over the previous year whilst liking him Demelza was still uncomfortable with his advances and sought to challenge this as idealistic.
 Such as his view of her as some kind of goddess.

-Upon scrutiny of the rest of Demelza's musings, it is clear that there are actually four reasons and factors which working together and therefore intertwined and co existing, do document how she fell from grace and that the ingredients for this were multi faceted.
+Upon scrutiny of the rest of Demelza's musings, it is clear that there are actually four reasons and factors which working together and therefore intertwined and co existing, that document how she felt she fell from grace.
+It is clear from this that the ingredients for this were multi faceted.

 'Attraction, Sheer Physical Attraction,..'